What is feline infectious peritonitis?

 How can FIP be diagnosed?

 Many of the clinical signs of FIP are vague and occur with other diseases found in cats, making FIP particularly difficult to diagnose.
-There may be abnormalities in a routine blood analysis, but none is specific for FIP.
+There may be abnormalities in a routine blood analysis, but none are specific for FIP.
 X-rays may be helpful to determine the presence of fluid in the abdomen or chest.
 If fluid is present, some of it can be removed by tapping the chest or the abdomen.
 Analysis of this fluid at a veterinary laboratory can be particularly valuable, as few other diseases produce the same type of fluid that FIP creates.

 "Sometimes FIP is a diagnosis of exclusion, meaning that a variety of similar conditions have been ruled out."